ruanbekker/ruanbekker.github.io/source/_posts/2020-06-14-setup-a-hugo-blog-with-the-kiera-theme.markdown

 layout: post
 title: "Setup a Hugo Blog with the Kiera Theme"
 date: 2020-06-14 15:23:51 +0200
+description: "Hugo is a must when you want to start a lightweight blog which is super fast"
 comments: true
 categories: ["hugo"]
 ---